Wintrust Financial Corporation - GuruFocus.com

 ROSEMONT, Ill., Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Wintrust Financial Corporation (“Wintrust” or the “Company”) ( WTFC) will present at the RBC Capital Markets Global Financials Conference to be held on March 7-8, 2023.
-Wintrust management will participate in a panel discussion that is scheduled to begin at approximately 4:00 PM Eastern Time on March 7, 2023.
+28, 2023 (GLOBE NEWSWIRE) -- Wintrust Financial Corporation (“Wintrust”) ( WTFC) will present at the Raymond James 44th Annual Institutional Investors Conference to be held in Orlando, Florida on March 5 - 8, 2023.
+Wintrust management will participate in a question and answer session that is scheduled to begin at 10:25 AM, Eastern Time, on March 6, 2023.

-This event will be available via an audio webcast and may be accessed at https://www.veracast.com/webcasts/rbc/fi2023/2rK41N.cfm or at Wintrust’s website at www.wintrust.com, Investor Relations, Investor News and Events, Presentations and Conference Calls.
+This event will be webcast and may be accessed at https://wsw.com/webcast/rj127/wtfc/1609400 or at Wintrust’s website at www.wintrust.com, Investor Relations, Investor News and Events, Presentations and Conference Calls.
 Listeners should go to the website at least fifteen minutes before the presentation to download and install any necessary audio software.
-For those unable to attend the live broadcast, a replay will be available for up to 90 days after the conference.
 There is no charge to access the event.
+For those unable to attend the live broadcast, a replay will be available for 90 days after the conference.

 About Wintrust